We strive to create a studio environment that encourages dialogue and critical input from every team member.

 Tonia was made a dRMM Associate in 2020 after joining the studio in 2014.
 Aside from day-to-day project running, team management and overseeing of deliverables, Tonia is instrumental in the progression of dRMM’s internal communication and knowledge building.

 Working across a number of key residential and commercial projects, Tonia has gained valuable experience on both retrofit and new-build schemes.
-Her work as project lead on dRMM’s Cambridge Hotel has shaped the studio’s lateral approach to hospitality design, championing flexibility as a driver for creating dynamic, enduring accommodation and leisure spaces.
+Her work as project lead on dRMM’s North West Cambridge Hotel has shaped the studio’s lateral approach to hospitality design, championing flexibility as a driver for creating dynamic, enduring accommodation and leisure spaces.
 Tonia oversees the project’s daily operations and plays a crucial role in its stakeholder engagement.
 Her work on the hotel’s design has ranged from concept development to value engineering, working to reconcile technical viability with user and client requirements.

 Tonia’s work on relationship management extends to her internal role within dRMM, where she works to strengthen communication between the design and leadership teams.
 She heads forum discussions and helps steer regular Project Quality Reviews.
 Collectively, these tasks feed her interest in knowledge transfer from projects across to wider studio practice, ensuring constant improvement in performance and efficiency.